c8r/kit/docs/introduction.md

 ### Routing

 ### Styleguide Provider

 ### Markdown

+Styleguide uses [`@compositor/markdown`](https://github.com/c8r/markdown) for Markdown parsing and transpiling to React.
+It supports the Markdown spec, but also contains a few additional syntactic niceties.

 #### Code blocks

-Since this is intended to be a living styleguide for components, `.jsx` code blocks have additional features
+Since this is intended to be a living styleguide for components, `.jsx` code blocks have additional features.
+If the code block language is specified as `.jsx` it will be rendered in React.

 `.jsx` code blocks can be configured using frontmatter: